marekkalnik/FeatureToggleBundle/README.md

 			enabled: true    # false
 ```

-Use feature toggling in you templates
+Use feature toggling in your templates
 -------------------------------------

 Once you've configured your features, you can surround a block of code in Twig template with a `feature` tag.